MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/overview-features-apis.md

 <!-- ------------------------------ -->
 #### Web messaging

-You can send messages (string or JSON) from the host app to the web content within the WebView2 control and from the web content within the WebView2 control to the host app.
+Your app can send messages to the web content that's within the WebView2 control, and receive messages from that web content.
+Messages are sent as strings or JSON objects.

 ##### [C#](#tab/c-sharp)